To all nature lovers and visitors to natural areas - Join Our Partnership With Nature!

 Example of a Wildlife Corridor

 And we are fighting our inner demons.
-Combination of the economically weak, rural society and mass tourism that aims at quick economic revenues usually means little or no emphasis on environmental and social impacts and sustainable development.
-Regretfully, despite the rapid rate of tourism growth in many, especially developing countries, the economic and socio-cultural impacts of mass tourism are never discussed and explained in local communities.
+Combination of the economically weak, rural society and mass tourism that aims at quick economic revenues usually means little or no emphasis on environmental and social impacts.
+Regretfully, despite the rapid rate of tourism growth the economic and socio-cultural impacts of mass tourism are rarely discussed and explained in local communities.

 As tourist, we can significantly help just by carefully choosing products and services that encourage the destination sustainability and support local responsible entrepreneurs in tourism.
 Be informed, you will witness a surge of “carefully selected" words about nature and community coming from the very same people who have been unscrupulously exploiting nature and communities driven by self-interest and greed or pandering to special interest groups and lobbies.